golodash/.github/README.md

-# .github
+# Golodash

-A repository to describe organization repositories.
+This is a repository to describe [Golodash](https://github.com/golodash)'s organization's repositories.